Salt Lake, Hawaii: Community

 A 2003 special feature of the Honolulu Star-Bulletin classified Salt Lake as affluent upper-middle class with equal distribution of European Americans and second and third generations of Filipino Americans and Japanese Americans.
 Korean American families have also been making their presence known most recently.
 There are under 30,000 people living in Salt Lake.
-Based on surveys compiled by the University of Hawaii, residents are composed of mostly Honolulu professionals and military officers choosing to live off base.
+Based on surveys compiled by the University of Hawaiʻi, residents are composed of mostly Honolulu professionals and military officers choosing to live off base.
 The neighborhood community is home to the families of officers and enlisted servicemen from the Air Force, Army, Coast Guard and Navy.

 According to the 2000 report of the United States Census Bureau, Salt Lake ranked eighth of all the neighborhood communities in Hawai‘i in terms of median annual household income.
 It ranked second in median home values, then $875,000.
 Waikīkī was highest.